andyzhangx/demo/windows/README.md

 2. "Azure Conatiner Service - AKS" does not support Windows yet.

-3. About k8s version on Windows node k8s version on Windows node use https://github.com/Azure/kubernetes, while all Linux nodes(including master) use https://github.com/kubernetes/kubernetes.
+3. About k8s version on Windows node (deployed by acs-engine).

+k8s version on Windows node use https://github.com/Azure/kubernetes, while all Linux nodes(including master) use https://github.com/kubernetes/kubernetes.

 ###### Links